 If someone has to stay in the hospital after a slip and fall, they likely miss multiple workdays.
 Fewer wages add more stress when a person has to pay bills.
 Additionally, some injuries prevent someone from earning income in the future.
 The loss of past and future income generally is recoverable damages.

-Pain and suffering are non-economic damages you can receive from the emotional distress of the accident.
+In addition to medical expenses, pain and suffering are non-economic damages you can receive from the emotional distress of the accident.
 For some people, they can get compensation for a loss of quality of life.

 The value of damages depends on the case.
 Our lawyers can calculate the money you should get with accuracy.